Graezer/geza-hp/README.md

- - check if the correct branch is deployed. to do so: github repo -> settings -> pages and set at "Source" the branch to "gh-pages" and the "root" folder.
+ - check if the correct branch is deployed. to do so: github repo -> settings -> pages and set at "Source" the branch to "gh-pages" and the folder to "root".

+  Thanks for reading.